 Our studio lead, Bridie, has started recording weekly workshops from our studio to inspire and connect people to the studio- this week was Oil Transfer Drawing

-Every day we are sharing a sketchbook challenge on our social media accounts
+Every day we share a sketchbook challenge on our social media accounts

-“My brain goes to another place when I am creative and this is really needed”
+“My brain goes to another place when I am creative and this is needed”

 Each week we are setting a creative theme for people in the team to contribute designs which will be available to download from our JOLT website soon.
 Posters and cards, to be printed at home or shared digitally with distant friends and family, to spread a little joy and Designs in Mind love.
 Please visit www.thisisjolt.co.uk

 Before the studio doors were temporarily closed we had finished creating all the designs for our new retail collection- this is now all being made digital, so that we have an amazing new collection ready to launch in September